jlevine22/blog/articles/20140930 Review- Netatmo Urban Weather Station.md

-## Review: Netatmo Urban Weather Station

 ---
+published: September 30th, 2014
 tags:
 - review
 - technology
 - internet of things
 ---

+## Review: Netatmo Urban Weather Station

 <!-- preview -->
 I've had my eye on the Netatmo Urban Weather Station for quite a while.
 In addition to being a data junkie I'm also very interested in weather as well (I even wrote a weather iPhone app!).
 With the King Fire pumping smoke into the Tahoe basin, I'd really like a way to know when conditions are safe for outdoor activity.
 After playing with it for a little bit, I found it didn't quite work the way I thought.